sameendraK/uniqueSchools/README.md

 # UniqueSchools
+The main intention behind the implementation is to make the User Experience seamless.
+This means, the user does not have to manually do the tasks which can be avoided to do manually.
+That is why, a reset button is implemented and also, cursor goes to the first input element.
+This makes the website easier to use.
 **This project is deployed on:** https://sameendrak.github.io/uniqueSchools/
 1. **Registeration Form:** This project is a registeration form for Unique Schools.
 Once the candidate registers, the details of the candidate will be reflected in the table displayed.
 2. **Validations:** Validations are added such that if: